Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Q6.
 I bought a pair of really nice leather hiking boots, how do I look after them?

 Well, you can start by reading this article on how to clean leather hiking boots.
 That covers a lot of the main items.
-We also like to some additional resources below that can help you with this.

-You’re asking the right questions though, as looking after your hiking boots by cleaning them properly, treating the leather, reproofing, etc. will greatly extend their life.
+You’re asking the right questions though, as looking after your hiking boots by cleaning them properly, treating the leather, reproofing, etc., will greatly extend their life.

 Q7.
 How long can I expect my new hiking boots to last?